 In these cases, a fume extraction MIG gun may be the answer.
 These MIG guns use a fume chamber above the nozzle connected to a high vacuum system to capture welding fumes very close to the source — before they reach the operator.
 Keep in mind that fume extraction MIG guns are best suited for flat, in-position welding.

 Typically, extraction systems with standard source capture fume arms capture weld fumes at a distance equal to the hood’s diameter over the weldment.
-When considering source capture options, look for one with the latest technology that creates a much larger capture area and minimizes arm interactions.
-This reduces or eliminates the number of times the operator must adjust or move the arm — saving time and improving productivity.
+When considering options, look for one with technology that creates a much larger capture area and minimizes arm interactions.
+This reduces or eliminates how often the operator must adjust or move the arm — saving time and improving productivity.